danwatford/NullFuzzing/README.md

 Experiments with a Null Fuzzer - a method of substituting a null value for each of a constructor's arguments, in turn, to ensure correct error handling - i.e. throwing of IllegalArgumentException.

-This isn't anything usable at the moemnt, its just me trying a few things out.
+This isn't anything usable at the moment, its just me trying a few things out.

 Why
 ---